 8. Motions and Motion Practice

-Every effort is made to decide motions within six weeks after they have become decisional.
-If a motion has not been ruled on after it has been decisional for more than two months, counsel are encouraged to notify the Courtroom Deputy of that situation.
-If significant additional delay in deciding the motion is anticipated, the court will attempt to advise counsel of the likely length of such delay.
+I try to decide motions within six to eight weeks after they are decisional.
+If I have not ruled on a motion after it has been decisional for more than ten weeks, I encourage counsel to let chambers know of that situation.
+If I anticipate significant additional delay in deciding the motion, I will attempt to advise counsel of the likely length of the delay.